Learn How Ortho-Bionomy® Reduces Pain

 This foundation class covers the history, philosophy, and concepts of Ortho-Bionomy, and provides an overview of the basic release techniques and anatomy for each major joint of the body.
 Movements and positions of comfort are demonstrated to facilitate the release of muscular tension, and overall stress, via stimulating the inherent, self-corrective reflexes of the body.
 These help the body create structural alignment and balance from within.
-The phase IV course is typically taught for specific anatomical areas, such as Spine, Extremities, Thoracics, etc. this breaks down the coursework down into more manageable sections.
+The phase IV course is typically taught in specific anatomical areas, such as Spine, Extremities, Thoracics, etc. this breaks down the coursework down into more manageable sections.

 The focus of Phase Five is to move to a more subtle level of awareness of the practice and principles of Ortho-Bionomy.
 Specific techniques develop and increase the student’s understanding and proprioceptive sensitivity to the self-corrective movements initiated by the client.
-Through the practice of observing, following, and supporting subtle movement patterns, muscular tension is released, range of motion is increased, and pain is reduced.
+Through the practice of observing, following, and supporting subtle movement patterns, muscular tension is released, the range of motion is increased, and pain is reduced.
 In Phase Five, students are encouraged to do less, and let the client be the guide for his/her exploration of change.

 This class is designed to help participants access and track sensation, and energetic perception in themselves and in their clients.
 It also seeks to teach students how to make contact, without necessarily engaging physically.
 Techniques will be presented that monitor and acknowledge the inter-relationship between energetic, emotional, and physical levels, as well as skills which demonstrate how energetic shifts can affect changes in physical patterns.

 This class demonstrates the principles and applications of the Phase Seven pattern to assist with self-correction.
-The pattern addresses all levels of human experience, and teaches participants a non-forceful, elegant way to approach a variety of issues.
+The pattern addresses all levels of human experience and teaches participants a non-forceful, elegant way to approach a variety of issues.

 Exploration of Movement Patterns

 Exploration of Movement Patterns adds a dynamic dimension to the positional release techniques.
-Participants will learn to recognize and palpate patterns of joint and muscle movement, in order to facilitate increased range of motion, to then promote a general sense of well-being in the body.
+Participants will learn to recognize and palpate patterns of joint and muscle movement, in order to facilitate an increased range of motion, to then promote a general sense of well-being in the body.
 By gently exploring and supporting preferred patterns of movement or stillness, the client is invited to actively participate and recognize their patterns.
 Functional anatomy will also be discussed.

 Postural Re-Education and Post Techniques

 In this class, participants learn to evaluate and address inefficient postural habits through accurate observation and simple exercises.
 Techniques to work with spinal curvatures and scoliosis are presented and practiced, including related anatomy.
-Post techniques focuses on assessing and releasing areas of tension, as well as integrating the work done in a session.
+Post techniques focus on assessing and releasing areas of tension, as well as integrating the work done in a session.
 In addition, exercises are taught to facilitate the client’s ability to maintain balance through the neuro-muscular re-education of postural habits.

 In this class, Isometric and isotonic techniques for working with inefficient muscular tension patterns, as well as underdeveloped muscle tone, are presented and practiced, including related anatomy.
-Through the use of restraining movement while the muscle is engaged, self-correcting reflexes are stimulated and habitual holding patterns can be released.
+Through the use of restraining movement, while the muscle is engaged, self-correcting reflexes are stimulated and habitual holding patterns can be released.
 Participants learn how the conscious use of obstacles can help promote change from rigid physical patterns, to greater mobility.
 These allow the client to actively participate in the session.

 Ortho-Bionomy Approach to Chapman’s Reflexes

 This class in Chapman’s Reflexes offers an increased perspective into the relationship of structure and pelvic balance to the lymph, viscera (organs), nervous system, and soft tissue.
-It emphasizes the relationship of the neurolymphatic reflexes to the endocrine system, and to structural balance.
+It emphasizes the relationship of the neuro-lymphatic reflexes to the endocrine system, and to structural balance.
 Identification of these points with techniques for their release will be presented and practiced.

 Ortho-Bionomy: Fluids, Fascia, and the Lymphatic System

-In this class you will learn how Ortho-Bionomy can facilitate the natural ability of the lymphatic system to function well.
+In this class, you will learn how Ortho-Bionomy can facilitate the natural ability of the lymphatic system to function well.
 The focus will be on understanding the nature of the lymphatic system, and its relationship to the fascia and the fluids.